The AB 540 Affidavit

 - Enroll in an accredited California institution of higher education (CCC, CSU, or UC)

-- Submit a “Non-Resident Tuition Exemption” Affidavit to the Admissions Office in Building 2.
+- Submit a “Non-Resident Tuition Exemption” Affidavit to the Admissions Office.